paul-covert/ios-shell/README.md

 - Python 3.8, 3.9, or 3.10 with pip

-## Installation

-`ios_shell` is not yet on PyPI.
-To use it in your project, you can run the following:

-    pip install -e git+https://github.com/cyborgsphinx/ios-shell#egg=ios_shell

 ## Example

 If `1930-003-0058.bot` is in the same folder as the program using ios_shell: